DeDelayed: Deleting Remote Inference Delay via On-Device Correction: Background

 \section{Background}

-In the human visual system, the optic nerve can only transmit a small fraction of the information received by the retina~\citep{kelly1962information}.
-Barlow's efficient coding hypothesis~\citep{barlow1961possible} posits that compression is the primary role of early processing; once this compressed representation is received in deeper layers of the visual cortex, more metabolically intense processing can occur.
-In the predictive coding model~\citep{rao1999predictive}, this processing is driven by feedback mechanisms that minimize a temporally predictive error signal to create a perceptual model that is consistent with sensory inputs.

-Machines equipped with digital video sensors---which are at the center of ongoing innovation in robotics~\citep{kim2024openvla,o2024open}, remote sensing~\citep{szwarcman2024prithvi,khani2021realtimemodelstreaming}, and wearable technology~\citep{grauman2022ego4d,grauman2024ego}---share similar constraints.
+Machines equipped with digital video sensors---which are at the center of ongoing innovation in robotics~\citep{kim2024openvla,o2024open}, remote sensing~\citep{szwarcman2024prithvi,khani2021realtimemodelstreaming}, and wearable technology~\citep{grauman2022ego4d,grauman2024ego}---produce high-bandwidth streams that require significant information processing.
 The throughput and power efficiency of ingesting pixels on the sensor device (e.g., a battery-powered robot) are extremely high---typically tens or hundreds of megapixels per watt-second~\citep{engel2023project}.
 However, moderately sized DNNs can only process visual data at about one megapixel per watt-second~\citep{cai2023efficientvit}.
 For more advanced video AI based on autoregressive modeling~\citep{agarwal2025cosmos} or temporal prediction~\citep{assran2025vjepa2}, the efficiency may be as low as 500 pixels per watt-second.
 Instead of on-device processing, power constraints can be circumvented by compressing and transmitting video streams to cloud GPU datacenters supported by a 100-megawatt power infrastructure~\citep{goldberg2013cloud}.

-However, fully remote processing is challenging for certain real-time applications (e.g., collision avoidance) due to unreliability in network and cloud infrastructure~\citep{chen2024fogros2,chen2025fogros2}.
-Thus, delivering predictions by a guaranteed deadline requires a fallback procedure independent of the remote server.
+Nevertheless, fully remote processing is challenging for certain real-time applications (e.g., collision avoidance) due to unreliability in network and cloud infrastructure~\citep{chen2024fogros2,chen2025fogros2}.
+This has motivated split computing systems~\cite{teerapittayanon2016branchynet,kang2017neurosurgeon,mpegAI2025,choi2018deepfeaturecompression,choi2018nearlosslessdeepfeaturecompression,choi2022scalableimagecoding,azizian2022privacy} which can reduce the bandwidth and latency of remote inference by leveraging both on-device and remote computation.
+Still, delivering predictions by a guaranteed deadline requires a fallback procedure independent of the remote server.
 In many systems (e.g., autonomous motor vehicles) the limited accuracy and reliability of lightweight local models warrant a human operator as the fallback~\citep{on2021taxonomy}, preventing full automation.